anaxqx/polyp-sizing-audit/README.md

 ## Data Format

 Prepare your data locally.
-Paths in the CSVs can be absolute, or relative to the dataset roots in the config.

 For paper-number reproduction, these metadata files should describe the Real-Colon and SUN-SEG frame set used by the audit: all 232 unique polyps in the two datasets, after dropping frames without an annotated polyp.
 The paper reports 147 polyps `<=5 mm` and 85 polyps `>5 mm`, evaluated with patient-stratified cross-validation.
-Larger raw-dataset frame counts are useful context, but they include frames that are not direct training/evaluation rows after no-polyp frames are removed.

 ### Metadata CSVs